ibm-cloud-docs/text-to-speech/http.md

 #### Expressive examples

-The following example shows the use of all three forms of expressiveness in the body of the `text` attribute of the `synthesize` method.
+The following example shows the use of all three forms of expressiveness in the body of the `text` attribute of the `/v1/synthesize` method.
 The text to be synthesized resides within the span of the SSML root element `<speak>`.

 ```xml
 {